luhenry/luhenry.github.io/_drafts/differences-in-calling-conventions.md

 _This is an installment in a [series of posts]({% post_url 2020-09-07-openjdk-on-aarch64 %}) that will highlight discoveries I am making as I add support for Windows-AArch64 and macOS-AArch64 to the OpenJDK_

 In the [ARM64 Function Calling Convention](https://developer.apple.com/library/archive/documentation/Xcode/Conceptual/iPhoneOSABIReference/Articles/ARM64FunctionCallingConventions.html), Apple describes where and how the macOS-AArch64 calling convention differs from the [official one](https://developer.arm.com/documentation/ihi0055/b/) used on Linux and Windows.
-This calling convention is part of the ABI which you can read more about at [What's an ABI anyways?]({% post_url 2020-09-08-whats-an-abi-anyways %}).
+This calling convention is part of the ABI, which you can read more about at [What's an ABI anyways?]({% post_url 2020-09-08-whats-an-abi-anyways %}).

 In the official calling convention, parameters are 8-bytes aligned, while on macOS (and iOS), the parameters are aligned on their size.
 For example, `int` is 4-bytes wide and 4-bytes aligned, and `short` is 2-bytes wide and 2-bytes aligned.
 That impacts any Java code calling into native code (into the VM or via JNI, for example).
-We can expose this failures with something as simple as `java -version`.
+We can expose this difference with something as simple as `java -version`.

 ## The symptoms